kvzhao/IcegameDemo_MLDS2017Fall/README.md

 # Emergence of Loop Algorithm from exploration of Ice Configuration
 The final project of ADLxMLDS 2017 Fall in NTU.

+TEAM: CooperPair

 ## Introduction